Organic Eprints frontpage

 Wier, Mette; Hansen, Lars Gaarn; Moerch Andersen, Laura and Millock, Katrin (2002) Consumer Preferences for Organic Foods.
-Paper presented at OECD Workshop on Organic Agriculture, Washington D.C., USA, Sept.
+Paper at: OECD Workshop on Organic Agriculture, Washington D.C., USA, Sept.
 2002.

 Summary